 Booking essential as numbers will be limited for your comfort.

-Tickets £10 to include tea and cake are available from History tours of the house will be available Government guidelines permitting.
+Tickets £10 to include tea and cake.
+History tours of the house will be available, Government guidelines permitting.

 The structure of the present gardens was devised by the owner, Wickham Flower, at the end of the 19th century when he and Philip Webb, a famous architect, set about restoring them.